Equidistribution of $q$-orbits of closed geodesics: Weyl sums

+Thus by bounding the Gau{\ss} sum and the term $\nu(\ldots)$ as above (using a simple bound for the divisor function) and using the Petrow--Young bound \cite{PetrowYoung19};

-we conclude the bound (\ref{eq:weylsums2}). \end{proof} In the case of weight $2$ holomorphic forms we get the following improvement. \begin{cor} Let $f\in \mathcal{S}_2(\Gamma_0(N))$ be a cuspidal holomorphic Hecke eigenform weight of $2$ and level $N$ normalized so that the first Fourier expansion is $1$.
+we conclude the bound (\ref{eq:weylsums2}). \end{proof} In the case of weight $2$ holomorphic forms we get the following improvement uniform in the level. \begin{cor} Let $f\in \mathcal{S}_2(\Gamma_0(N))$ be a cuspidal holomorphic Hecke eigenform of weight $2$ and level $N$ normalized so that the first Fourier coefficient is $1$.
 Let $\psi$ be a double coset embedding of level $q$ with $N|q$.
 Let $cH\subset (\Z/q\Z)^\times$ be a coset with $H\leq (\Z/q\Z)^\times $ a subgroup.
 Then we have